GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 \item We further processed these count-rates to subtract the $1/f$ noise \citep{Kashino2022}.
 This correlated vertical noise is modelled in each column (i.e. along the spatial axis) with a low-order polynomial function, after removing all bright pixels (e.g. associated with the observed target) with a sigma-clipping.
 The modelled $1/f$ noise is then subtracted before proceeding with the Stage 2 of the pipeline.

 \item The {\sc outlier\_detection} step of the third and last step of the pipeline is required to identify and flag all remaining cosmic-rays and other artefacts that result in a significant number of spikes in the reduced data.
 In pipeline version 1.8.2, this step tends to identify too many false positives that compromises the data quality significantly.
-We therefore implement a modified version of the {\sc lacosmic} algorithm \citep{Dokkum2001} in the JWST pipeline (details in D'Eugenio et al. in prep).
+We therefore implement a modified version of the {\sc lacosmic} algorithm \citep{Dokkum2001} in the JWST pipeline, which is applied at the end of Stage 2 (details in D'Eugenio et al. in prep).

 \item We applied the {\sc cube\_build} step to produce combined data cubes with a spaxel size of 0.1\arcsec, using the Exponential Modified Shepard Method (EMSM) weighting.
-This provides high signal-to-noise at the spaxel level yet slightly lower spatial resolution with respect to other weightings; the loss in resolution is compensated by the fact that these cubes are less affected by oscillations in the extracted spectra due to aliasing effects, for example (see Perna+in prep.).
+This provides high signal-to-noise at the spaxel level yet slightly lower spatial resolution with respect to other weightings; the loss in resolution is compensated by the fact that these cubes are less affected by oscillations in the extracted spectra due to resampling effects, for example \citep[see][and Appendix \ref{sec:AppDrizzle}]{Law2023,Perna2023}.

 \end{itemize}